2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2018 American Innovation Dollar

-The design emphasizes Liberty’s face and crown in close-up perspective, moving away from traditional full-figure depictions.
-This fresh interpretation symbolizes the spirit of innovation and the pursuit of knowledge.
+The design emphasizes Liberty’s face and crown in a close-up perspective, moving away from traditional full-figure depictions found on earlier dollar coins.
+This fresh interpretation symbolizes the spirit of innovation and the pursuit of knowledge — themes central to the entire series.

 Two inscriptions appear on the obverse: “IN GOD WE TRUST” positioned before Liberty’s profile, and “$1” indicating the coin’s denomination.
-This obverse design remains consistent across all coins in the American Innovation series through 2032.
+This same obverse design remains consistent across all American Innovation coins issued through 2032.

 The Reverse Of The 2018 American Innovation Dollar

-The reverse features George Washington’s signature as it appeared on the first U.S. patent.
-Donna Weaver designed this side, with sculptor Renata Gordon executing the final rendering.
+The reverse features George Washington’s signature exactly as it appeared on the historic patent document he signed on July 31, 1790.
+Donna Weaver designed this side of the coin, with sculptor Renata Gordon executing the final rendering.

 Stylized gears appear at the top of the design, representing industry and innovation.
 A shield containing an emblematic eagle sits to the right of the main inscription, adding symbolic depth to the composition.

 The inscriptions are arranged in three tiers.
-“UNITED STATES OF AMERICA” runs diagonally across the upper portion of the design.
+“UNITED STATES OF AMERICA” runs diagonally across the upper portion.
 “AMERICAN INNOVATORS” appears prominently in the center, identifying the series name.
 Below Washington’s flowing signature script, the phrase “SIGNED FIRST PATENT” commemorates the historical event.

 Other Features Of The 2018 American Innovation Dollar